12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 Real-time chat leads to higher conversion rates.
 Many times, a buyer will have one question standing in the way of the purchase.
 Implementing live chat allows you to offer support, overcome objections and empower online shoppers to complete the purchase.

 Another benefit to using live chat software is the real-time data it provides.
-This can help you send proactive messages to your visitors to guide them to the right product, and even incentivize the purchase with discount codes.
+This can help you send proactive messages to your visitors to guide them to the right product, and even encourage the purchase with discount codes.

 This simple offer will encourage your visitors to load up their carts and complete their purchase without worrying about extra costs.

-To reduce shopping cart abandonment, you need to make sure your potential buyer has no excuse not to buy from you.
-One of those potential excuses is a lack of a preferred payment option.
+You need to make sure your potential buyer has no excuse not to buy from you to reduce shopping cart abandonment.
+One of those potential excuses is the lack of a preferred payment option.
+If you are still sticking to only credit cards you may want to rethink that approach.

 Accepting Paypal payments is pretty standard these days but have you considered mobile payment options like Google Wallet and Apple Pay?
-Especially for those mobile users, and for younger more tech-savvy buyers who love convenience.

-Many people will have issues with entering their personal information, contact details, and even credit card details if they don’t see recognizable trust logos.
+Many people will have issues with entering their personal information, and credit card details if they don’t see recognizable trust logos.
+Including trust badges on your ecommerce website will increase people’s trust in your store.

 Consider using: